miyagis-forests/farmacy-food-kata/architecture/order-microservice-eda-view.md

 - See [catalog in the Customer at Pick-up Location Microservice and EDA View](customer-pickup-microservice-eda-view.md).

 #### Customer notification
-- Reponsible for sending out notifications to the customers via one or more mechanisms:
+- Responsible for sending out notifications to the customers via one or more mechanisms:
     - email
     - app push notification
     - SMS